nomaanhusain/FleetCoder/README.md

 # Fleet Coder

-Fleet Coder is a Visual Studio Code extension designed to simplify and streamline development workflows across multiple ROS-based robots or Linux machines in a fleet.
+Fleet Coder is a Visual Studio Code extension designed to simplify and streamline development workflows across multiple ROS-based Linux machines.
 With the click of a button, you can sync code, run builds, launch ROS nodes, and manage remote files seamlessly over SSH.

 Made with ❤️ for robotics developers managing the chaos of multi-robot systems.<br/>